 - resurfacing all the decking.

-These structures were to be demolished, however in discussions with heritage advisors it was seen as more appropriate to repair and retain the Cog Park Wharf, also known as the Flying Boat Jetty.
-The demolition of the Patent Slip Jetty and the Clyde Quay Boat Harbour slipway will proceed as planned, due to their poor condition and the cost of rebuilding.
+These structures were to be demolished, however in discussions with heritage advisors it was seen as more appropriate to repair and retain the Flying Boat Jetty.
+The demolition of the Patent Slip Jetty and the Clyde Quay Boat Harbour slipway have now been completed.
+These were removed because of their poor condition and the cost of rebuilding.

-Sadly, time and the elements have had their way the Patent Slip Jetty, which has now decayed beyond the point of repair.
-However, as part of the demolition and resource consent we will keep and rebuild the two bays of the Jetty, about 15 metres (it is currently 100 metres long) and will be adding signage and interpretation to keep the history alive for future generations to come.
+Sadly, due to time and the elements the Patent Slip Jetty was decayed beyond the point of repair.
+However, as part of the demolition and resource consent we have rebuilt the two bays of the jetty, about 15 metres (it was about 100 metres long).
+We are adding signage and interpretation to this area to keep the history alive for future generations to come.